 Also terrible are the comedic devices employed by writer Jackson Gillis, which, even by the typical standards of this series, frequently border on the absurd.
-For example, the Robot engages in a boxing match with the space knight known as Mort (not to be confused with “Gort” of The Day the Earth Stood Still fame) only to be chopped in half during the fight—a gag that falls tediously flat and should never have been attempted in the first place.
+For example, the Robot engages in a boxing match with the space knight known as Mort (not to be confused with “Gort” of The Day the Earth Stood Still fame) and gets chopped in half during the fight—a ridiculous gag that will likely appeal to only the youngest of viewers.

 Overall Quality: 3/10